abaez/docker-lapis/README.md

 You're done!
 Go to [Usage](#Usage) for how to use.

 ### USAGE
+A quick note before continuing.
+Completely optional, but you can pick the lapis web environment of your project.
+This means you can expose multiple ports defined by the web environment you are using.
+By default, the environment is set to `development` on `$LAPIS_ENVIRONMENT` environment parameter in the container.

 #### Followed either `1.` or `2.`
 If using the `1.` or `2.` installation setup you can use one of the two setups: